dysonltd/tmag5273/.github/test_bench/README.md

 ![Diagram](../../docs/ci%20pipeline%20diagram.drawio.svg)

+## Useful Notes

+Sometimes the ESP32 JTAG is not recognised inside the container, when this happens its best to restart the pi and the container.

 ## How to Run (Raspberry Pi OS)

-1. Follow the instructions outlined by Docker [here](https://docs.docker.com/engine/install/raspberry-pi-os/).
+1. Follow the instructions outlined by [Docker](https://docs.docker.com/engine/install/raspberry-pi-os/).
 If your using 64-bit Raspberry Pi OS Follow [these](https://docs.docker.com/engine/install/debian/) instead.
 2. Setup your github actions runner token
 3. Add the Token to your`.env` file
 4. Enable I2C using `raspi-config`